maxpou/maxpou.fr/content/posts/2018-12-13-scaling-vue-app/scaling-vue-app.md

 Testing application is a very complex topic, who deserves an entire blog post.
 To keep it simple, let's take the previous file architecture and see what to test and how to do it.

-* Components: Low priority, easy to do. write unit tests for each component. it should be easy to do.
+* Components: Low priority, easy to do. write unit tests for each component.
+It should be easy to do.
 * Pages: High priority, hard to do.
 You probably gonna have to mock api/browser parts.
 * Routes: Usually bugs aren't here.
 Leave it for E2E tests.
 * Services: